RavindraPersaud/CSE1201-OFFICAL-Project-files/docs/CSE 1201 Project Standards.md

 ******

 ### Concise Documentation
-- Summarize what the function/block does and why.
+- Ideally a good comment summarizes **what** the function/code block does and **why**.

 Example:
 /*
-Calculates the addition of the same number with two different exponents.
+Calculates the addition of the same number with two different exponents.(what) The result is used in important_function() for further processing. (why) */ int calculate_exponent_sums(int number, int exponent1, int exponent2) {
-Example: 3^2 + 3^5.
-The result is used in important_function() for further processing.
-*/
-int calculate_exponent_sums(int number, int exponent1, int exponent2) {
     int sum = pow(number, exponent1) + pow(number, exponent2);
     return sum;
 }

+**Note:** The format of "what and why" is not a rigid rule, use own judgement to determine a comment's content.
 ******

 ### Unnecessary Documentation